 Where’s your birth certificate?
-It’s likely stashed in a filing cabinet along with other important documents or tucked in a safety deposit box, a testament to the significance of what might otherwise be mistaken for a simple piece of paper.
+It’s likely stashed in a filing cabinet along with other essential documents or tucked in a safety deposit box, a testament to the significance of what might otherwise be mistaken for a simple piece of paper.
 But people didn’t always need birth certificates, or even a record of their own birth—and the history of birth certificates is much shorter than you might think.

 For centuries, births and deaths were documented in church records, not government ones.
 And early attempts in America to get the government involved in recording births stalled.
 In 1632, Virginia’s General Assembly passed a law that required all ministers to keep track of christenings, marriages and burials, but the practice died almost immediately because it was so foreign to church officials.
 Massachusetts passed a 1639 law requiring towns to do the same thing, but records remained patchy and inaccurate.